balu1000/balu1000/README.md

 •	Monitoring and logging system improvements allow us to obtain all needed information meaningfully.
 For all alerts, runbooks have been written with step-by-step instructions on how to fix a problem.

-•Tools:  Kubernetes, Prometheus, Python, Go, Docker, Git, GitHub,  Airflow, Jupyter.
+•Tools:  Kubernetes, Prometheus, Grafana, Python, Go, Docker, Git, GitHub, Gitlab, Jenkins, ArgoCD, Flux, AWS, GCP, Virtualization servers (Vmware ESXI).

 EDUCATION:
 Specialist in Engineering, 2005